Elsilent/vue-frontend-widgets/README.md

 Before creating a pull request please always run `yarn lint --fix` to keep the code style consistent and run `yarn build` to check for errors.

+> Don't solely rely on the linter built in your IDE.
+It might mark some of the things
+> which could be improved but doesn't mark or fix all of them resulting in the reduction
+> of code quality.

 Try to preserve the same structure of components with putting new components to the group where other components serve a similar purpose.